skip to main content

 Please note, membership is required to accept a DCU vehicle loan.
 Click here for more information about membership eligibility.

-As you begin to research buying a car, you will encounter two types of incentives.
-Customer incentives are offered by the dealer directly to you, the buyer.
-Factory-to-dealer incentives, also called manufacturer incentives, are passed along by the manufacturer to the dealer to help sell certain makes and models.
-These incentives may not be offered directly to you, but you can take advantage of them by negotiating the price or extras for your car.
+Once you begin researching vehicles and start your car-buying experience, you will likely encounter two types of incentives.
+The first is customer incentives, which are offered by a dealer directly to buyers.
+The other is factory-to-dealer incentives, also called manufacturer incentives.
+These incentives are passed from the auto manufacturer to their dealers to help sell certain vehicle makes and models.
+Factory-to-dealer incentives may not be offered directly to buyers, but these promotions can still benefit shoppers, as they often lead to lower interest rates, rebates, and other types of savings.

-Here are two of the most common offers and how they work:
+Take a look at two of the most common car dealer incentives and how they work:

 • Low- or no-interest financing.
 These deals might be presented as 0% interest, low annual percentage rate (APR), or low-interest introductory offers.
 They typically offer interest rates from 0% to 5%, if you have the excellent credit required to qualify.
 If you are eligible for a very low interest rate, it’s unlikely you’ll be able to negotiate any other discounts on the price of the car.
 So, while you may pay the asking price for the car, you won’t pay much, if any, interest.